-Unsubsidized Employment: Employment for which a W-2 agency provides no subsidy to the employer, including self-employment and entrepreneurship.

-USCIS: United States Citizenship and Immigration Services
+- Unsubsidized Employment: Employment for which a W-2 agency provides no subsidy to the employer, including self-employment and entrepreneurship. - US Citizenship and Immigration Services (USCIS): The government agency that oversees lawful immigration to the United States.

 - Vehicle: A passenger car or other motor vehicle used to transport persons or goods and is owned by someone in the W-2 group. - Vendor Payment: A money payment made on behalf of a participant directly to a provider of goods or services. - Vendor Payments: Payments made on behalf of the household by a third party to another source